tmudway/Badkitty/README.md

 - No icon in top right of feral spec (any suggestions?)
 - Icon for combo points doesnt match the original one on FC.
 If anyone can get me the spell/item name of the old icon I'd appreciate it
 - No CD bar for clearcasting/bloodtalons/Predatory swiftness
+- Resources always show at the top of the cooldown bar

 ## Changelog